 I had no deficiency or abnormality of any sort, because I’d effortlessly memorize the lyrics to all my favorite songs.
 Which is when I realized I wasn’t incapable of studying or memorizing my academic lessons, I just chose not to.
 So, when it came to my attention that 132 innocent children were ruthlessly shot down in cold blood, I was floored!

 Tragedy struck when over a hundred children were killed in Peshawer, Pakistan… IN SCHOOL!
 I read about how this group of grown men went door to door and opened fire on students and the faculty on campus.
 What’s worse is, most casualties took place in the school’s auditorium….where a first-aid lesson was being given to the students.
 How ironic!

 Having said that, I feel shattered but at least now we’ll get the people to shut up.
 The people who label every Muslim as a terrorist.
-With all the negativity and hatred I read repetitively about my country and it’s intentions, I’m glad there’s some people out there that don’t associate all Muslims with terrorism.
+With all the negativity and hatred, I read repetitively about my country and its intentions, I’m glad there are some people out there that don’t associate all Muslims with terrorism.
 (Especially after the Paris attacks).

 I’m immensely ashamed to confess this but while interacting with people in foreign countries over social networks, I was always petrified of admitting that I’m a Pakistani, because as soon as I’d break it to them, it was just a matter of time they’d steer away from any conversation and play the “you’re a terrorist” card.

 It was really hurtful which is why at one point when someone would ask me where I’m from, I’d reply “East Asia”.
 Because I didn’t have the mental strength to fight back again and again.